Things in jars give me a deep and profound sense of satisfaction.

 Perhaps it's the sense of giving, the fact that we've lovingly stirred away at a tasty creation that's now ours to share, because it's easily portable.
 It's almost a cliché to say that homemade preserves make wonderful gifts, but of course it's true.
 A jar of homemade chutney or jam from a friend will always be prized and savoured because it's unique; you can't just nip to the supermarket and find an identical jar when you run out.

 And, of course, homemade jarred goods are usually rather aesthetically pleasing, too.
-You only have to look at the pictures of my bottled rhubarb and bottled apricots from this year to see that.
+You only have to look at the pictures of my bottled apricots from this year to see that.
 The preserved lemons I made years ago were once beautiful as well.
 Now they look rather like a jar full of dead things preserved in a swamp, with the odd clove and bay leaf floating around, but the glow of preserving pride is still there every time I take one out, chop it and add its zesty, salty aroma to my cooking.

 Small pleasures, perhaps, but I enjoy them nonetheless.